Acupuncture for Prostate Cancer

 The clinics are available to people who have been diagnosed with prostate cancer and are currently undergoing hormone therapy (ADT).
 Ear acupuncture is proven to alleviate some of the side-effects of ADT.
 It is currently provided to patients by the NHS, but only a limited number of sessions.
 The purpose of our clinics is to provide an affordable continuation of the treatment.
-Following the success of a clinical trial, we have been awarded additional funds and now have three weekly 1hr clinics starting in February 2020:

 Each clinic has capacity for 10 people.
 As well as the benefits of the acupuncture itself, the clinics provide regular group support which has proven to be extremely beneficial for reducing feelings of isolation, creating a sense of camaraderie and sharing ways of coping with the challenges of living with such a diagnosis.